pandya6988/my_first_fastpage/_posts/2022-09-11-feature_engineering.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>Now, let's explore correlation metrics.
-Please note that positive and negative correlation are equally importnat.</p>
+Keep in mind negative correlation is equally important as positive correlation.
+The features used to predict target varible should be less correlated with each other because it can confuse the model as it cannot parse out which feature the signal is comming from.</p>

 </div>
 </div>